OscarSantosMu/selenium_test_logs_visualization_with_graphs/readme.md

 ## Potential improvements outside of this assignment scope.

 1. Modify code logic to use append mode operation to avoid loading a big file and then writing again from scratch.
-2. As mentioned in #2 save the file to a remote cloud storage system and retrieve logs with a NoSQL Database.
+2. Save the file to a remote cloud storage system and retrieve logs with a NoSQL Database.
-3. As mentioned in #4 UI/UX.
+3. UI/UX.
-4. As mentioned in #6 separate API from server and swagger-based documentation for it.
+4. Separate API from server and add swagger-based documentation for it.
-5. As mentioned in #6 performance.
+5. Performance.
-6. As mentioned in #6 move elasticsearch to managed cloud-hosted cluster.
+6. Move elasticsearch to managed cloud-hosted cluster.
-7. As mentioned in #8 deploy docs.
+7. Deploy docs.